-Mentoring and Support
+Mentoring and support

-ECTs will be provided with a designated mentor to support them through their induction period, usually a relevant member of the school's teaching staff.
-The individual who becomes the ECT's mentor will be identified by the Headteacher.
+The headteacher will identify a person to act as an ECT's mentor to support them through their induction period.
+They will usually be a relevant member of the school's teaching staff.
 This mentor will hold QTS and have the necessary knowledge, experience and time available to carry out the role effectively.

 The role of the mentor will be held by a different individual to the induction tutor where at all possible.
-Where this is not possible, the Headteacher may decide to designate a single individual to hold both roles, which may be the Headteacher themselves in exceptional circumstances.
-Where this is the case, the Headteacher will ensure the individual understands that they are fulfilling two discrete roles and will ensure that the mentoring support offered is kept separate to any assessment of the ECT against the Teachers' Standards.
+Where this is not possible, the headteacher may decide to designate a single individual to hold both roles, which may be the headteacher themselves in exceptional circumstances.
+Where this is the case, the headteacher will ensure the individual understands that they are fulfilling two discrete roles and will ensure that the mentoring support offered is kept separate to any assessment of the ECT against the 'Teachers' Standards'.